bitcoin-dot-org/Bitcoin.org/_includes/guide_p2p_network.md

 ![First GetData Message Sent During IBD](/img/dev/en-ibd-getdata.svg)

-It's important to headers-first nodes that the blocks be requested and sent in order because each block header references the header hash of the preceeding block.
+It's important to blocks-first nodes that the blocks be requested and sent in order because each block header references the header hash of the preceding block.
 That means the IBD node can't fully validate a block until its parent block has been received.
 Blocks that can't be validated because their parents haven't been received are called orphan blocks; a subsection below describes them in more detail.